 We hope you find these tips helpful in maintaining a clean home for you and your pets.

-Did you know that water damage is among the top 3 reasons that homeowners in Lawton, Oklahoma filed an insurance claim in 2015 (according to a handy little tool on Allstate.com)?
-Reduce the risk of incurring water damage in your home with these preventative tips.
+Did you know that water damage is among the top 3 reasons that homeowners in Lawton, Oklahoma file an insurance claim year after year?
+Reduce the risk of incurring water damage in your home this winter with these water damage prevention tips.

 Common Winter Issues

 From our experience in water extraction services, the most common leak prone areas during the winter months are bathroom sinks, outside water faucets, hot water tanks, and attics with plumbing.
 Recommendations for water damage prevention:

 Bathrooms – When the temperature falls below freezing, keep bathroom cabinet doors open and leave hot and cold faucets at a steady low stream.
 These tips are good for all faucets within your home.

 Outside faucets – Protect outside faucets with an insulated cover.
 Try not to use outside faucets during the winter.
 This helps reduce the risk of frozen pipes.
 If you have a crawlspace under your home, be sure to close vents and ensure pipes are properly insulated during the winter.

 Hot water tanks – The average life expectancy of a water heater is 8-12 years, dependent on many different factors.
 Tanks that are never drained tend to leak earlier.
 Click here for more tips from Lowe’s about when to replace a water heater.

 Attic plumbing – Attic pipes are more prone to freeze.
 This can cause a major flood in your home.
 If your plumbing is in the attic, it needs to be properly insulated in order to prevent freezing and bursting.